Ed Sheeran

-Sheeran has sold more than 150 million records worldwide, making him one of the world's best-selling music artists.
-He has 101 million RIAA-certified units in the US, and two of his albums are in the list of the best-selling albums in UK chart history.
-In December 2019, the Official Charts Company named him artist of the decade, with the most combined success in the UK album and singles charts in the 2010s.
-Globally, Spotify named him the second most streamed artist of the decade.
-Beginning in March 2017, his ÷ Tour became the highest-grossing of all time in August 2019.
-An alumnus of the National Youth Theatre in London, Sheeran's acting roles include appearing in the 2019 film Yesterday.
+Sheeran has sold 200 million records worldwide, making him one of the world's best-selling music artists.
+He has 119 million RIAA-certified units in the US, and two of his albums are in the list of the best-selling albums in UK chart history.
+In December 2019, the Official Charts Company named him its artist of the decade, with the most combined success in the UK album and singles charts in the 2010s.
+As of July 2024, he is the third most followed artist on Spotify.
+Several of his tours are amongst the most-attended concert tours, and his ÷ Tour became the highest-grossing of all time in August 2019.
+An alumnus of the National Youth Theatre in London, Sheeran's acting roles include appearing in the 2019 film Yesterday, playing himself.
+In 2025, Time magazine listed him as one of the world's 100 most influential people.

 Early life and education

-Edward Christopher Sheeran was born in Halifax, West Yorkshire, England on 17 February 1991.
+Edward Christopher Sheeran was born on 17 February 1991 in Halifax, West Yorkshire, England.
 His early childhood home was on Birchcliffe Road in nearby Hebden Bridge.
-His father was a curator at Cartwright Hall in Bradford and his mother worked at Manchester City Art Gallery.
-In December 1995 he moved with his family from Hebden Bridge to Framlingham in Suffolk, where he attended the independent Brandeston Hall preparatory school (now Framlingham College Prep School), then Thomas Mills High School, also in Framlingham.
+His father, John, was a curator at Cartwright Hall in Bradford, and his mother, Imogen, worked at Manchester City Art Gallery.
+In December 1995, he moved with his family from Hebden Bridge to Framlingham in Suffolk, where he attended the independent Brandeston Hall preparatory school (now Framlingham College Prep School), and later Thomas Mills High School, also in Framlingham.
 He has an older brother named Matthew, who works as a composer.

 Sheeran's parents, John and Imogen, are from London.
-His paternal grandparents are Irish, and Sheeran has stated that his father is from a "very large" Catholic family.
+His father is Irish, and Sheeran has stated that his father is from a "very large" Catholic family.
 John is an art curator and lecturer, and Imogen is a culture publicist turned jewellery designer.
 His parents ran Sheeran Lock, an independent art consultancy, from 1990 to 2010.
+Sheeran's grandfather was a Belfast Protestant who married a Catholic from the Republic of Ireland during a time of sectarian intolerance.

-Sheeran sang at a local church choir at the age of four, learned how to play the guitar at age eleven, and began writing songs while at Thomas Mills High School in Framlingham.
+From a young age, Sheeran showed a strong inclination toward music.
+He sang at a local church choir at the age of four, learned how to play the guitar at age eleven, and began writing songs while at Thomas Mills High School in Framlingham.
 He also played the cello when he was younger.
 A 2004 school report described him as a "natural performer", and his classmates also voted him "most likely to be famous".

-He was accepted at the National Youth Theatre in London as a teenager.
+As a teenager, he was accepted into the National Youth Theatre in London.
 He successfully auditioned for Youth Music Theatre UK in 2007 and joined their production of Frankenstein – A New Musical in Plymouth.
-He is a patron of Youth Music Theatre UK (now renamed British Youth Music Theatre) and of Access to Music, where he studied Artist Development.
+He later became a patron of Youth Music Theatre UK, now renamed British Youth Music Theatre, and of Access to Music, where he studied Artist Development.
 Sheeran is a second cousin of Northern Irish broadcaster Gordon Burns, who hosted the British game show The Krypton Factor.